bowang-lab/Transformer-GCN-QA/README.md

 dataset = load_wikihop('../path/to/dataset')
 model = BERT()

-processed_dataset, contexualized_embeddings = preprocessor.transform(dataset, model)
+processed_dataset, encoded_mentions = preprocessor.transform(dataset, model)
 ```

 `processed_dataset` is a dictionary of dictionaries, keyed by partition and training example IDs from the loaded Wiki- or MedHop dataset.
-For each training example there is a list of dictionaries (one per supporting document) containing
+For each training example, there is a list of dictionaries (one per supporting document) containing

-  - `'mention'`: the exact text of a candidate found in the supporting document.
+  - `'mention'`: The exact text of a candidate found in the supporting document.
-  - `'embedding_indices'`: indices into `contexualized_embeddings` which points to the contextual token embeddings for the mention, assigned by `model`.
+  - `'encoding_idx'`: Indices into `encoded_mentions` which points to the encoding for a given mention.
+Encodings are derived from `model`.
-  - `'corefs'`: a list of coreferring mentions, which themselves are dictionaries with `'mention'` and `'embedding_indices'` keys.
+  - `'corefs'`: A list of coreferent mentions, which themselves are dictionaries with `'mention'` and `'embedding_indices'` keys.

+`encoded_mentions` is a tensor, containing an encoding for each mention in `processed_dataset`.
+This encoding is simply a sum of the contextualized embeddings assigned to the tokens in `'mention'` by `model`.

 ### Command line interface (CLI)